3DO/christopherpoole.github.com/_posts/2013-11-07-setting-up-vim-with-YouCompleteMe.md

 title: Setting up Vim with YouCompleteMe
 published: true
 comments: true
-introduction: YouCompleteMe is basically better omni-completion for Vim; it finds matches in the current file you areediting.
+introduction: YouCompleteMe is basically better omni-completion for Vim; it finds matches in the current file you are editing.
 It is great for both coding generally, and writing using LaTeX..
 ---

-For best results, compile Vim from source, with Python enabled:
+For best results, compile [Vim](http://www.vim.org/download.php) from source, with Python enabled:

     hg clone https://vim.googlecode.com/hg/ vim
     cd vim/